alloy-commons/alloy-open-source/lambdas/ecs-events-to-slack/README.md

 This is an [AWS Lambda](https://aws.amazon.com/lambda/) script that processes ECS events and sends them to a Slack channel via a webhook url.
-The webhook url for the Slack channel can we set via a `SLACK_WEBHOOK_URL` environment variable or managed through SecretsManager, in which case the name of the secret is set via a `SECRETMANAGER_SECRET_NAME` environment variable.
+The webhook url for the Slack channel can be set via a `SLACK_WEBHOOK_URL` environment variable or managed through SecretsManager, in which case the name of the secret is set via a `SECRETMANAGER_SECRET_NAME` environment variable.